oicr-gsi/dimsum/dev_guide.md

 their own specific projects.
 This is controlled via the `projects` attribute that is included on an authenticated `Principal`.

-In back-end code, `SecurityUtils#getUserProjects` can be used to easily check project access.
+In back-end code, `DimsumPrincipal#getProjects` can be used to easily check project access.
 Keep in mind that this check is unnecessary for internal users.
 There should be no need to check project access on the front-end.